 "Frank was livid," said Peter.
 "He called Bobby every name in the book, and then rang me up and reamed me out again.
 He was quite unreasonable, irrational, really.
 George Jacobs told me later that when he got off the phone, he went outside with a sledgehammer and started chopping up the concrete landing pad of his heliport.
 He was in a frenzy."

-When the President arrived at the Crosby home, he called Sinatra to smooth things out and to invite him for a visit to Bing's place.
+The President arrived about 8:15 p.m. at the Crosby home and called Sinatra to smooth things out and to invite him for a visit to Bing's place.
 Sinatra declined, saying he had to leave for Los Angeles.
 After the conversation, the President told Lawford, "He's pretty upset, but I told him not to blame you because you didn't have anything to do with it.
 It was simply a matter of security.
 The Secret Service thought Crosby's place afforded better security."

 Lawford told Kelley: "That's the excuse we used -- security -- and we blamed it all on the Secret Service.
 We'd worked it out beforehand, but Frank didn't buy that for a minute, and, with a couple of exceptions, he never spoke to me again.
 He cut me out of all the movies we were set to make together -- Robin and the 7 Hoods, 4 for Texas -- and turned Dean [Martin] and Sammy [Davis] and Joey [Bishop] against me as well."